heitorcesarino/bees-breweries-data-engineering/README.md

-🐝 # BEES Data Engineering – Breweries Case
+# 🐝BEES Data Engineering – Breweries Case

 This project implements an end-to-end data pipeline that consumes data from the Open Brewery DB API and persists it into a data lake following the Medallion Architecture (Bronze, Silver, Gold).

 The solution focuses on clean architecture, testability, and production-ready practices, simulating a real-world data engineering workflow.

-🎯 ## Objective
+## 🎯Objective

 Consume brewery data from a public API